-Fourteen (14) days prior to the pre-construction meeting, the Permittee shall submit to the Commission the procedures that will be used to receive and respond to complaints.
+Prior Fourteen (14) days prior to the start of construction pre-construction meeting, the Permittee shall submit to the Commission the procedures that will be used to receive and respond to complaints.
 The procedures shall be in accordance with the requirements of Minn.
 R. 7829.1500 or Minn.
 R. 7829.1700, and as set forth in the complaint procedures attached to this permit.